rhea2332/legalease/README.md

 # Legal Ease

 This is a final year project.
+A web app summarising and simplifying legal documents.
 Parts of code are from ECS639U Web Programming coursework at Queen Mary University of London.

 ## License